flashpointgt/website_v1/wp-content/plugins/simply-instagram/readme.txt

 * Update follow button css.
 * Added personalize media viewer.
 * Added option to use prettyPhoto or built-in media viewer.
-* Added option to display photo’s statistics, caption and photographer.
+* Added option to display photo?s statistics, caption and photographer.
 * Added flexible admin setting.
 * Added shortcode generator.
 * Added option to display photo caption when using prettyPhoto slideshow.
 A major drawback for Simply Instagram earlier version is prettyPhoto inability to handle long photo caption.